Jiang Ji: Later life and death

 Cao Fang denied him permission and insisted that he accept the peerage and marquisate.
 The Jin dynasty historian Sun Sheng praised Jiang Ji for showing good conscience when he declined the honour.
 He remarked that Jiang Ji's behaviour fit the saying: "neither was he tempted by greed nor did he feel ashamed of being righteous".

 Jiang Ji died on 18 May 249 and was honoured with the posthumous title "Marquis Jing" (景侯).

-The Shiyu (世語) recorded that during the Incident at Gaoping Tombs, Jiang Ji wrote to Cao Shuang and promised him that Sima Yi only wanted him to give up his powers as regent.
-When Cao Shuang was executed after his downfall, Jiang Ji felt so upset for failing to keep his promise that he fell sick and eventually died a few months later.
+The Shiyu (世語) recorded that during the Incident at the Gaoping Tombs, Jiang Ji wrote to Cao Shuang and promised him that Sima Yi only wanted him to give up his powers as regent.
+When Cao Shuang was executed after his downfall, Jiang Ji felt so upset for failing to keep his promise that he fell sick and eventually died about three months later.

 Family and descendants

 Jiang Ji's son, Jiang Xiu (蔣秀), inherited his father's peerage as a Marquis of a Chief District (都鄉侯).
 After Jiang Xiu died, his son Jiang Kai (蔣凱) inherited the peerage in turn.
 During the Xianxi era (264–265), the Cao Wei government established a new five-rank nobility system and converted Jiang Kai's peerage to the Viscount of Xiacai (下蔡子).